eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 - **tsastack.html**
   ORCE frontend/editor definition.
 It exposes the configuration form for namespace names, domain, kubeconfig, TLS material, registry settings, optional OCM/email values, and the legacy login toggle.

-- **templates/mongo-init.js**
-  Seed script used during deployment to initialize MongoDB collections and example data for policy, task, and infohub databases.

 ---